Sergio-916/Sergio-916/README.md

 # 👋 Hi I'm Sergey Shpak
-Experienced Full Stack Developer with three years of professional experience in web and mobile application development.
-Proficient in JavaScript, HTML, CSS, React, Next.js, Node.js, Express, SQL, TypeScript, Supabase, React Native, Chakra UI, Tailwind CSS, and Bootstrap.
-Focused on delivering high-performance, scalable, and user-friendly solutions.
+Experienced AI Engineer specializing in RAG, LLMs, local models, and AI-powered chatbots using Python.
+Evolved from a Full Stack Developer background (3+ years) in web and mobile development — JavaScript, React, Next.js, Node.js, TypeScript.
+Building full-stack AI solutions with FastAPI, LangChain, LlamaIndex, FAISS, Weaviate, Supabase.
+Skilled in ML and data science workflows, including data preprocessing, model fine-tuning, evaluation, and working with SQL/NoSQL and vector databases.
 - 🎲️ I'm 45 and in 2022 I've moved to Argenting with my wife and 2 kids
 - 🔛️ I swiched to IT from my previous experience from an engineer and this experience helps me studying complex chalenges and tasks a lot
 - 🎓️ I've learned: JavaScript, HTML/CSS, React, NextJS, NodeJS, Express, Fastify, SQL, Typescript, JWT, React Native, MobX, Redux and much more...